fdb/slarg-website/research-week/2025/2025-08-27-visions-of-becoming-and-belonging-exhibition-opening-danial-shah.md

   - Exhibition
   - Photography
 ---
-**Danial Shah**, PhD researcher (SLARG/ARIA), warmly invites you to the opening of his exhibition *Visions of Becoming and Belonging* at FOMU – Fotomuseum Antwerpen.
+**Danial Shah**, PhD researcher (SLARG/ARIA), warmly invites you to the opening of his exhibition *Becoming, Belonging and Vanishing* at FOMU – Fotomuseum Antwerpen.

+Rooted in his ongoing PhD research in the arts at Sint Lucas Antwerpen (KdG) and the University of Antwerp (coordinated by ARIA | Antwerp Research Institute for the Arts), supervised by Visual and Digital Cultures Research Center (ViDi).

-Rooted in his PhD research, Shah’s exhibition delves into the vibrant world of photo studios in his hometown of Quetta, Pakistan.
-Once defined by hand-painted backdrops, costumes, and tangible props, these studios have transformed into digital collage playgrounds.
-Yet their core purpose remains: spaces where identities, aspirations, and a sense of belonging are imagined, constructed, and reworked.
+Through photography and film, Shah explores the world of photo studios in his hometown Quetta (Pakistan).
+Spaces originally characterized by hand painted backdrops, costumes and material props, these studios have today morphed into digital collage playgrounds.
+Nevertheless they still serve the original function as spaces for constructing and reworking identities, aspirations, and belongings.

-Through photography and film, Shah captures how people use these studios to project themselves into imagined realities, navigating personal dreams and social dynamics.
-His work offers a fascinating glimpse into the interplay between memory, identity, and creative self-fashioning.
+Shah’s work highlights how people use these studios to project themselves into imagined realities and to construct themselves amidst changing personal dreams and social dramas.

 👉 More information on **[FOMU's website](https://fomu.be/en/exhibitions/danial-shah-visions-of-becoming-and-belonging)**